-Illness Symptoms Return to Work Criteria Cold-like One or more of the following: Fever, cough, chills, shortness of breath, olfactory/taste disorder (change in taste or smell), sore throat OR Two or more of the following: Fever, chills, cough, shortness of breath, olfactory/taste disorder (change in taste or smell), sore throat, rhinorrhea, nasal congestion, headache, gastro symptoms (nausea, vomiting, diarrhea, and/or abdominal pain), fatigue/lethargy (unexplained/long lasting), malaise, arthralgia, myalgia, conjunctivitis Note for gastro symptoms: If nausea/vomiting/diarrhea/abdominal pain, but no other symptoms, then not considered to be experiencing COVID-19 symptoms.
-Return to work when 48h symptom-free.
+Illness Symptoms Return to Work Criteria Respiratory Illness One or more of the following: Fever, cough, chills, shortness of breath, olfactory/taste disorder (change in taste or smell), sore throat OR Two or more of the following: Fever, chills, cough, shortness of breath, olfactory/taste disorder (change in taste or smell), sore throat, rhinorrhea, nasal congestion, headache, gastro symptoms (nausea, vomiting, diarrhea, and/or abdominal pain), fatigue/lethargy (unexplained/long lasting), malaise, arthralgia, myalgia, conjunctivitis Note for gastro symptoms: If nausea/vomiting/diarrhea/abdominal pain, but no respiratory symptoms, see "Enteric Illness."
 Excluded from work until: 1) Respiratory symptoms have been improving for at least 24 hours; AND 2) Afebrile for 24 hours; AND 3) Any vomiting or diarrhea ended at least 48 hours ago; AND 4) Worker feels well enough to return to work; AND 5) Practice work self-isolation for 10 days after symptom onset, regardless of whether symptoms have resolved.
-NOTE: If working in an area with a COVID-19 outbreak, also requires a negative COVID-19 Rapid Antigen Test (RAT) two days in a row.
-If persistently testing RAT positive, the worker can return to work on the 10 th day after their symptoms first started, as long as they meet criteria #1-4 above.
-Influenza-like Fever, cough, and one or more of the following: headache, sore throat, arthralgia, myalgia, fatigue/lethargy (unexplained/long lasting) Return to work on day 6 after onset of symptoms if meeting these criteria: 1) Respiratory symptoms have been improving for at least 24 hours; AND 2) Afebrile for 24 hours; AND 3) Any vomiting or diarrhea ended at least 48 hours ago; AND 4) Worker feels well enough to return to work; AND 5) Practice work self-isolation for 10 days after symptom onset, regardless of whether symptoms have resolved.
-NOTE: If working in an area with a COVID-19 outbreak, also requires a negative COVID-19 Rapid Antigen Test (RAT) two days in a row.
-If persistently testing RAT positive, the worker can return to work on the 10 th day after their symptoms first started, as long as they meet criteria #1-4 above.
-Streptococcal pharyngitis (Strep throat) Fever, sore throat, difficulty swallowing, fever, red and swollen tonsils, exudate (white patches) on tonsils, swollen lymph nodes in the neck region Excluded from work until: 1) Afebrile for 24 hours; AND 2) All symptoms are improving for at least 24 hours; AND 3) It has been at least 24 hours since starting appropriate antibiotics; AND 4) Worker feels well enough to return to work; AND 5) Practice work self-isolation for 10 days after symptom onset, regardless of whether symptoms have resolved.
-NOTE: If working in an area with a COVID-19 outbreak, also requires a negative COVID-19 Rapid Antigen Test (RAT) two days in a row.
-If persistently testing RAT positive, the worker can return to work on the 10 th day after their symptoms first started, as long as they meet criteria #1-4 above.
+Streptococcal pharyngitis (Strep throat) Fever, sore throat, difficulty swallowing, fever, red and swollen tonsils, exudate (white patches) on tonsils, swollen lymph nodes in the neck region Excluded from work until: Afebrile for 24 hours; AND All symptoms are improving for at least 24 hours; AND It has been at least 24 hours since starting appropriate antibiotics; AND Worker feels well enough to return to work; AND Practice work self-isolation for 10 days after symptom onset, regardless of whether symptoms have resolved.

-Illness Symptoms Return to Work Criteria Conjunctivitis (bacterial) Redness and discharge from the eyes or crusting of the eyelids Excluded from work for the duration of symptoms.
 Hand, Foot, and Mouth Disease Symptoms in adults initially can include fever, sore throat, rhinorrhea, loss of appetite, followed by development of blisters and/or a rash with red sores, typically on the hands, feet and mouth.
 Excluded from work until: 1) Afebrile for 24 hours; AND 2) Any blisters have healed (e.g. are no longer filled with fluid); AND 3) All other symptoms are improving for at least 24 hours; AND 4) Worker feels well enough to return to work; AND 5) Practice work self-isolation for 10 days after symptom onset, regardless of whether symptoms have resolved.
-NOTE: If working in an area with a COVID-19 outbreak, also requires a negative COVID-19 Rapid Antigen Test (RAT) two days in a row.
-If persistently testing RAT positive, the worker can return to work on the 10 th day after their symptoms first started, as long as they meet criteria #1-4 above.
-Enteric Illness (norovirus- like) Symptoms include, but not limited to sudden onset of nausea, vomiting, diarrhea, abdominal pain, headache, chills, fever, fatigue, and myalgia Excluded from work until: 1) Any vomiting and diarrhea ended at least 48 hours ago (or if diarrhea is not present, vomiting ended at least 24 hours ago); AND 2) Worker feels well enough to return to work.
-Shingles (Herpes Zoster) Localized, blistery rash.
-Can be preceded by pain, itching, tingling, fever, headache and/or chills.
-Can return to work immediately as long as: 1) NOT diagnosed with disseminated zoster; AND 2) Practices good hand hygiene; AND 3) Lesions are covered or in an area that will not be in contact with a patient (e.g. face); UNLESS 4) Works in Maternity, Pediatrics, NICU, Renal or ADCP; IN WHICH CASE 5) Returns to work when all lesions have dried and crusted over.
-Workers with disseminated zoster are excluded from work anywhere in the hospital until lesions are dried and crusted.
+Enteric Illness (norovirus- like) Continued on nex Symptoms include, but not limited to sudden onset of nausea, vomiting, diarrhea, abdominal pain, headache, chills, fever, fatigue, and myalgia Excluded from work until: 1) Any vomiting and diarrhea ended at least 48 hours ago (or if diarrhea is not present, vomiting ended at least 24 hours ago); AND 2) Worker feels well enough to return to work.

+Conjunctivitis Redness and discharge from the eyes or crusting of the Excluded from work for the duration of symptoms. (bacterial) eyelids Shingles (Herpes Zoster) Can return to work immediately as long as: 1) NOT diagnosed with disseminated zoster; AND 2) Practices good hand hygiene; AND 3) Lesions are covered AND 4) If your role involves direct patient care, you cannot work directly with high-risk patiall of your lesions have dried and crusted over.
+High-risk patients include newborn: pregnant individuals, transplant patients, and oncology patients.
+Contact your manager/supervisor to determine if this can be accommodated; OR 5) If your role does NOT involve direct patient care (regardless of the department you you can continue to come to work as long as you meet criteria A through D above.
+Workers with disseminated zoster are excluded from work anywhere in the hospital until are dried and crusted. ns, children, u work in),